TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

     Default Gateway                     | 192.168.1.1
     Subnet Mask                         | 255.255.255.0

+> **Note:** Make sure that all IPs assigned manually are in the same subnet as the Ethernet Firmware.

 ### PTP stack {#demo_ethfw_ptp_stack}

 > **Note:** PTP stack is required only on **PC 2**.